Do you want to easily track your investments? An investment tracking app can make monitoring your investments so much easier.

 - You can’t reconcile the information against your bank accounts.

 - Mint no longer provides a bill pay feature.

-The service costs $199 per year, though you can receive a discount if you sign up for multiple years.
+Although the service costs $199 per year, you can receive a discount if you sign up for multiple years.

-- You’ll gain access to insights you won’t receive anywhere else
+- Gain access to insights you won’t receive anywhere else

 - The yearly fee is a lot less than what you would pay an investment advisor